 Timo heads up marketing at Digistorm, and although all things brand is his professional passion, Timo’s cringe-worthy celebrity encounters are what he’s known for in the office.

 It’s no secret that events are the cornerstone of most school admissions strategies.
-From open house events to fundraisers, event marketing provides prospective families with the perfect opportunity to meet staff members, get to know your community, and evaluate whether your school is a good fit for their child.
+From open days to fundraisers, event marketing provides prospective families with the perfect opportunity to meet staff members, get to know your community, and evaluate whether your school is a good fit for their child.